kangsr/SwitchPressAlarmClock/README.md

 # SwitchPressAlarmClock
-Arduino project done by team <Arduiner>, Ewha girls' highschool 2020 This alarm clock can press your light switch automatically.
+Arduino project done by team Arduiner, Ewha girls' highschool 2020 This alarm clock can press your light switch automatically.

 You will need following stuffs;